UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: From t-SNE to UMAP

 LargeVis uses a similar approach to Barnes-Hut t-SNE when approximating $p_{ij}$, but further improves efficiency by only requiring approximate nearest neighbors for each point.
 For the low dimensional coordinates, it abandons normalization of $w_{ij}$ entirely.
 Rather than use the Kullback-Leibler divergence, it optimizes a likelihood function, and hence is maximized, not minimized:

-$p_{ij}$ and $w_{ij}$ are defined as in Barnes-Hut t-SNE (apart from the use of approximate nearest neighbors for $p_{ij}$) and $\gamma$ is a user-chosen positive constant which weights the strength of the the repulsive contributions (second term) relative to the attractive contribution (first term).
+$p_{ij}$ and $w_{ij}$ are defined as in Barnes-Hut t-SNE (apart from the use of approximate nearest neighbors for $p_{ij}$, and the fact that, in implementation, LargeVis does not normalize the $p_{ij}$ by $N$) and $\gamma$ is a user-chosen positive constant which weights the strength of the the repulsive contributions (second term) relative to the attractive contribution (first term).
 Note also that the first term resembles the optimizable part of the Kullback-Leibler divergence but using $w_{ij}$ instead of $q_{ij}$.
 Abandoning calculation of $q_{ij}$ is a crucial change, because the LargeVis cost function is amenable to optimization via stochastic gradient descent.

 Ignoring specific definitions of $v_{ij}$ and $w_{ij}$, the UMAP cost function, the cross entropy, is:

 Like the Kullback-Leibler divergence, this can be arranged into two constant contributions (those containing $v_{ij}$ only) and two optimizable contributions (containing $w_{ij}$):